pulp/pulpcore/docs/installation/instructions.rst

 For comprehensive and up-to-date instructions about using the Pulp OCI Images, see the `Pulp OCI Images documentation <https://docs.pulpproject.org/pulp_oci_images/>`__.

+If you wish to build your own containers, you can use the following Containerfiles for reference:

+The Containerfile used to build the `base` image is `here <https://github.com/pulp/pulp-oci-images/blob/latest/images/Containerfile.core.base>`__.

+The Containerfile used to build the `pulp-minimal` image used to run a single Pulp service is `here <https://github.com/pulp/pulp-oci-images/blob/latest/images/pulp-minimal/stable/Containerfile.core>`__.

+The Containerfile used to build the `pulp-web` (reverse proxy) image used to proxy requests to `pulpcore-worker` and `pulpcore-content` services is `here <https://github.com/pulp/pulp-oci-images/blob/latest/images/pulp-minimal/stable/Containerfile.webserver>`__.

+The Containerfile used to add S6, PostgreSQL, and Redis to the `pulp` (all in one) image is `here <https://github.com/pulp/pulp-oci-images/blob/latest/images/pulp_ci_centos/Containerfile>`__.

+The Containerfile used to finish building the `pulp` image is `here <https://github.com/pulp/pulp-oci-images/blob/latest/images/pulp/stable/Containerfile>`__.

 Kubernetes Operator
 -------------------
 For comprehensive and up-to-date instructions about using the Pulp Operator, see the